emscripten-core/emscripten/site/source/docs/tools_reference/settings_reference.rst

 In WebGL, glGetProcAddress() causes a substantial code size and performance impact, since WebGL does not natively provide such functionality, and it must be emulated.
 Using glGetProcAddress() is not recommended.
-If you still need to use this, e.g. when porting an existing renderer, you can link with -sGL_ENABLE_GET_PROC_ADDRESS=1 to get support for this functionality.
+If you still need to use this, e.g. when porting an existing renderer, you can link with -sGL_ENABLE_GET_PROC_ADDRESS to get support for this functionality.

 Default value: true